List of Di-Gata Defenders characters: General Rube

-Brackus' second-in command of the Yin-tos army.
-First appeared in "The Cycle" as part of Flinch's excavation team.
-He abandoned Flinch because of Infinimora.
+General Rube is Brackus' second-in command of the Yin-tos army.
+First appeared in "The Cycle" as part of Flinch's excavation team, who abandoned Flinch because of Infinimora.
 In "What Lies Beneath", Brackus promoted him to the rank of general before assaulting Arboth.
-Rube later assisted the Defenders into breaking to the Infinis keep.
-He needed their help because he and his comrades were branded as traitors.
-And as traitors, they would have been hunted down like dogs if Nazmul was able to make a move.
-He kept this short lived alliance a secret from Brackus.
+Rube later assisted the Defenders in breaking to the Infinis keep.
+He needed their help because he and his comrades were branded as traitors and would have been hunted down if Nazmul took action.
+He kept this short-lived alliance a secret from Brackus.
 When Nazmul began to take out soldiers and tanks of the Yin-tos army, Rube reaffirmed his allegiance to him so he could be spared.
-His current status is unknown as he may have been killed during the Spell of Binding.

 Infinimora

-King Magnun, the last of the Bakorian kings, who knew the secret to immortality, had fused with his guardian Volcanis, becoming Infinimora.
-He kidnapped Kara, so she could be used as his new body, because of her ability to channel sigil energy.
+Infinimora is a fusion of King Magnun, the last of the Bakorian kings who knew the secret to immortality, and his guardian Volcanis.
+He kidnapped Kara because of her ability to channel sigil energy, intending to use her as his new body.
 However, the Defenders, with the help of Flinch, sealed the king's spirit in Voltanis' guardian stone while destroying Voltanis.
 Flinch escaped with the stone to give to Nazmul.
-After learning all he could from Magnun, Nazmul destroyed the stone.
-It is assumed that Magnun's spirit was destroyed as a result.
+After learning all he could from Magnun, Nazmul destroyed the stone, presumably destroying Magnun's spirit.

 Infinimora has the appearance of a two-headed mummy.
-He is capable of firing bandages at other and hold wizard like power that enable Infinimora to create Di-Gata stones.
+He is capable of firing bandages and hold wizard like power that enable Infinimora to create Di-Gata stones.
 The king's spirit can also leave the Inifimora host to possess a physical vessel (e.g. Kara).
 Magnun's wizard powers specialize in Yin, Yan, Sum and Altas sigils.